What is Search Engine Optimisation (SEO)

 Your main aim should be to create a seamless and user friendly experience your visitors to your site.

-1. Content that will engage your customers
+1. Write Content that will engage your customers

 The content on your website needs to be accurate, well curated, and of the highest quality.
 It should also include images relevant to the written content or the answer/solution you are providing.
 Visitors to your site tend to engage more where there are images on the page rather than just the written word.